-[09] According to a 2011 McKinsey Global Institute report:
+[0008] According to a 2011 McKinsey Global Institute report:

-- A retailer using big data to the full extent could increase its operating margin by more than 60 percent; - Harnessing big data in the public sector has enormous potential if U.S. healthcare were to use big data creatively and effectively to drive efficiency and quality, the sector could create more than \$300 billion in value every year two-thirds of that would be in the form of reducing US healthcare expenditure by about 8 percent; - In the developed economies of Europe, government administrators could save more than €100 billion (\$149 billion) in operational efficiency improvements from using big data, not including using big data to reduce fraud and errors and boost the collection of tax revenues; and - Users of services enabled by personal-location enabled big data could capture \$600 billion in consumer surplus. - [010] Many potential benefits from big data have not been fully realized due to ambiguity regarding ownership / usage rights of underlying data, tensions regarding privacy of underlying data, and consequences of inaccurate analysis due to erroneous data collected from secondary (versus primary) sources and / or inferred from activities of parties without active participation of, or verification by, said parties. - [011] What are needed are systems, methods and devices that overcome the limitations of static and / or persistent privacy / anonymity and security systems and improve the accuracy of data for exchange, collection, transactions, analysis and other uses-especially in identity-sensitive and / or context-sensitive applications.
-Put another way, privacy / anonymity-enhancing technologies, such as those described herein, can help to reconcile the tensions between identifiable and functional information by providing tools that enable trust and control in order to achieve the privacy / anonymity goals of both individuals and users of such information.
+- A retailer using big data to the full extent could increase its operating margin by more than 60 percent; - Harnessing big data in the public sector has enormous potential if U.S. healthcare were to use big data creatively and effectively to drive efficiency and quality, the sector could create more than \$300 billion in value every year two-thirds of that would be in the form of reducing US healthcare expenditure by about 8 percent; - In the developed economies of Europe, government administrators could save more than €100 billion (\$149 billion) in operational efficiency improvements from using big data, not including using big data to reduce fraud and errors and boost the collection of tax revenues; and - Users of services enabled by personal-location enabled big data could capture \$600 billion in consumer surplus. - 10 [0009] Many potential benefits from big data have not been fully realized due to ambiguity regarding ownership / usage rights of underlying data, tensions regarding privacy of underlying data, and consequences of inaccurate analysis due to erroneous data collected from secondary (versus primary) sources and / or inferred from activities of parties without active participation of, or verification by, said parties. - [0010] What are needed are systems, methods and devices that overcome the limitations of static and / or persistent privacy / anonymity and security systems and improve the accuracy of data for exchange, collection, transactions, analysis and other uses-especially in identity-sensitive and / or context-sensitive applications.
+Put another way, privacy / anonymity-enhancing technologies, such as those described herein, can help to reconcile the tensions between identifiable and functional information by providing tools that enable trust and control in order to achieve the privacy / anonymity goals of both individuals and users of such information. - 20 [0011] US 2011/0010563 A1 discloses a method and apparatus for anonymous data processing.
+The appended claims are characterised over this document.